airboxlab/airboxlab.github.io/about.md

 permalink: /about/
 ---

-Airboxlab is an actor of the IoT field, designing, producing and delivering air quality monitoring solutions (both hardware and software).
+We are the guys behind Foobot, indoor air quality monitor.
+Talking here about our achievements, failures and OSS contributions.
+Buzzwords: #MobileApp #Product #IoT #Hardware #BigData #MachineLearning #Sensors

+Thanks for checking us out!